Mark Hix: Television and Publications

 Hix competed in the BBC television series Great British Menu in 2007, winning the South West England heat and beating the reigning champion, Michael Caines.
 In doing so, two of his courses were put forward for the public vote.
 The main course was a crayfish and rabbit stargazy pie and, for dessert, a perry jelly with summer fruits with an elderflower ice-cream.
 He has also appeared on Saturday Kitchen, Food and Drink, This Morning, Global Pulse, and the minidocumentary Mark Hix on Salt.

 In addition to his cookbooks, Hix has written for The Telegraph (2020—present), City A.M., GQ, The Independent (2002—2016), and Esquire UK.
 In March 2021, he started hosting Soul Kitchen on Lyme Bay Radio with Neil Charlton.

 Controversy

 Popular British television chef Keith Floyd lunched at Hix Oyster and Fish House hours before he suffered a fatal heart attack in September 2009.
 After Floyd's death, Hix offered a special on the menu called 'Keith Floyd's Last Lunch' which was seen by some as an appropriate tribute and was criticised by others.

 Personal life

-He and his ex Lara Cazalet have a daughter named Isla.
-He also has twin daughters Ellie and Lydia from a previous relationship.
+He and his ex Lara Cazalet have a daughter.
+He also has twin daughters from a previous relationship.